Professional Swedish for Master students

 Exercises in understanding and expressing oneself in somewhat more nuanced Swedish.
 Exercises in pronunciation, prosody and spoken interaction; Conversations, discussions and presentations.
 Reading of texts within general subject areas.
 Production of written texts of a personal and everyday character.

 The course will meet at Campus KTH twice weekly during the autumn.
-Preliminary dates and times are Tuesdays and Thursdays 16:15-18:00 most weeks in period 1 and 2 (start date tba).
+Preliminary dates and times are Tuesdays and Thursdays 16:15-18:00 most weeks in period 1 and 2, starting on week 36.

 Rivstart Yrkesliv.
 Recommended reference literature and electronic resources will be listed in the course information or in a similar way.